planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

    These downloads are not necessary for completion of this workshop.

-We will load our data from a Shapefile and work with the data in QGIS.
+We will load our data from a shapefile and work with the data in QGIS.
 And of course, we will make and store snapshots of our data using GeoGig.

 .. note::